tbwhill/jetson-tx2-n510_setup/README.md

 ### Jetson board

- - Button connections on the J1 Expansion I/O Header (see [Aetina ACE-N510 User Manual](https://www.aetina.com/products-detail.php?i=234))
+ - Button connections on the J1 Expansion I/O Header (see [Aetina ACE-N510 User Manual](https://www.aetina.com/products-detail.php?i=234) or the picture at the bottom of this document.)
  - Power
  - (Recommended) Monitor and keyboard to inspect the result of installation